KyleKing/recipes/docs/ice_cream/frozen_m&m.md

 ## Recipe

-* Follow the vanilla ice cream recipe, just add a small amount of cocoa powder to give a pleasant chocolate flavor
+* Follow the vanilla ice cream recipe and add the cocoa powder before refrigerating
+* In the cuisinart, wait a few minutes for the ice cream to slightly thicken before adding the mix-ins